unionai/unionai-docs/source/core-concepts/workflows/dynamic-workflows.md

 However, `etcd` has a hard limit on data size, encompassing the workflow and node status sizes, so it is important to ensure that static workflows don't excessively consume memory.

-In contrast, dynamic workflows offload the workflow specification (including node/task definitions and connections) to the blobstore.
+In contrast, dynamic workflows offload the workflow specification (including node/task definitions and connections) to the object store.
 Still, the statuses of nodes are stored in the workflow CRD within `etcd`.

 Dynamic workflows help alleviate some of the pressure on `etcd` storage space, providing a solution to mitigate storage constraints.